zeevfischer/robots_2/README.md

 **video_path is for a specific video wich we used, change the path to fit your video**
 1. for this project we used PyCharm you are encouraged to do the same.
 2. Open a workspace that can run Python code.
-3. Download the repository and insert the main.py file and the maps directory into your Python workspace.
+3. Download the repository and insert the final.py file and the data , output directorys into your Python workspace.